GDanilo7/Authorative-DNS-server/README.md

 **THIS README IS GENERATED FOR THE CYBERTEMP DNS SERVER**

 **This is the authoritative DNS server currently powering [Cybertemp](https://cybertemp.xyz)** - a domain management service handling DNS resolution for managed domains.
 The codebase is functional and designed for high concurrency and reliability.

+> ⚠️ **BETA STATUS**: This project is currently in beta and under active development.
+Features may change, and it's recommended for testing purposes only.

 This server is designed as an **authoritative DNS server** that: